-Is Mold Harmful to Pets?
+Is Mold Harmful To Pets?

+Are you worried about pets inhaling mold spores in your home?
 Mold is seen as a potential threat to people.
 While not every type of mold affects every person out there, you and your family are subject to health risks if you have mold in your living quarters.

 However, not many homeowners realize that it’s not only people who may be subject to health issues from mold exposure.
 Even your dog or cat can get severely ill or even die from being subject to the worst types of mold.